Pest Identification & Prevention In Waldorf, MD & The Surrounding Areas

 Inside our homes, mice like to create their spherical nests behind appliances, in wall voids, behind cabinets, and under sinks.
 Kitchens, bathrooms, basements, and attics are all areas of a home you will find mice.

-To avoid problems with mice, the professionals at Mike’s Pest & Termite Control want to offer some helpful prevention tips:
+To avoid problems with mice, the professionals at Mike's Pest, Termite and Wildlife Control want to offer some helpful prevention tips:

 - Mice are great climbers; remove things from your yard that could provide them with easy access to your home, such as overgrown tree limbs, overgrown shrubbery, and dense vegetation.